cag-group/nodejs-ts/README.md

 sub-router is placed in its own module directory:

+- `src/api`: provides the express root application resource for `api/...`
-- `src/v1-resource`: provides the implementation of the sub-router for `/api/v1/...`
+- `src/api/v1-resource`: provides the implementation of the sub-router for `/api/v1/...`
-- `src/v1-resource/jobs-resource`: provides the implementation of the sub-router for `api/v1/jobs/...`
+- `src/api/v1-resource/jobs-resource`: provides the implementation of the sub-router for `api/v1/jobs/...`
-- `src/v1-resource/users-resource`: provides the implementation of the sub-router for `api/v1/users/...`
+- `src/api/v1-resource/users-resource`: provides the implementation of the sub-router for `api/v1/users/...`

 Each of the module directories has a corresponding BDD style test specification